-(Principle 10 should be used assess the risks of different approaches to meet this objective).
+Has sufficient confidence that only authorised individuals from the user organisation are able to authenticate to and access management interfaces for the service (Principle 10 should be used assess the risks of different approaches to meet this objective).

-Has sufficient confidence that only authorised individuals from the consumer organisation are able to perform actions affecting the consumer's service through support channels.
+Has sufficient confidence that only authorised individuals from the user organisation are able to perform actions affecting the user's service through support channels.